More information regarding the ongoing coronavirus (COVID-19) pandemic can be found in:

 Crude mortality rates

 Crude mortality rates are used to allow comparisons between populations of different sizes, so are a better measure to compare across time than numbers of deaths alone.
-However, crude rates do not take account of differences in the structure of populations such as the age and sex distribution (see age-standardised mortality rates).
+However, crude rates do not take account of differences in the structure of populations such as the age and sex distribution (see “age-standardised mortality rates” in this Glossary).
 More information is available in the User guide to mortality statistics.Nôl i'r tabl cynnwys

 When interpreting these mortality statistics, please note that:

-death statistics are compiled from information supplied when deaths are certified and registered as part of civil registration, a legal requirement
+death statistics are compiled from information supplied when deaths are certified and registered as part of civil registration, which is a legal requirement

 summary figures published in the accompanying dataset include analysis of causes of death by broad disease groupings (a list of these is available in Section 10 of the User guide to mortality statistics)